WCSO releases more information about death at Hound Ears

 According to NCDOL Public Information Officer Natalie Bouchard, preliminary information indicated that Presnell had fallen off of a roof.
 Bouchard and the WCSO said the investigation is ongoing and that no additional information could be released.

-According to Presnell's obituary from Hampton Funeral Service, a GoFundMe has been set up to support his family, and can be found at www.gofundme.com/f/rob-presnell-memorial-fund?utm_campaign=p_cp_display&utm_medium=copy_link&utm_source=customer.
+According to Presnell’s obituary from Hampton Funeral Service, a GoFundMe has been set up to support his family, and can be found at gofund.me/afe87601.
+A week after the incident and four days after the creation of the GoFundMe, $5,630 had been raised for the Presnell family.

-Watauga Democrat will provide updates for this story as they are made available.

 (0) comments